 There are MAA meetings every day of the week.
 Please check our MAA website for details.
+This group has its business meeting on the last Wednesday of the month.

-We will now take 2 minutes for announcements.
+We will now take 2 minutes for other announcements.
 Timekeeper, will you please let us know when two minutes are up?
 Are there any MAA related announcements?